 12. You’ll need to create an AWS CloudFormation stack and Amazon S3 Bucket (if needed) in order to proceed with the deployment.

 In order to deploy your function to AWS Lambda, you can right-click on your project folder in the sidebar, and choose

 Deploy Serverless Application:

-Conclusion: Now, you’ve successfully set up PyCharm with AWS toolkit to test your functions locally, subsequently deploy it live to AWS Lambda (via AWS CloudFormation).
+Conclusion: Now, you’ve successfully set up PyCharm with the AWS toolkit to test your functions locally, and subsequently deploy it live to AWS Lambda (via AWS CloudFormation).